commitdev/docs/docs/epresources/ep-interview-guide.md

 **Reframe Your Knowledge and Experience Gaps**

 - Always make sure to talk about your gaps (weaknesses) in a positive light.
-Discuss what you are doing to improve your skills, and what resources you can leverage within the Commit community such as [mentorship](https://docs.commit.dev/contribute/mentorship) and [Peer to Peer (P2P)](https://app.commit.dev/p2p).
+Discuss what you are doing to improve your skills, and what resources you can leverage within the Commit community such as our [Discussions](https://app.commit.dev/discussions) and [Projects](https://app.commit.dev/projects) platforms.

 **Ensure You Provide a Comprehensive Answer**